Vector Fields for Path Following on Lie Groups with Application in Robot Control: Vector Field in Matrix Lie Groups

-\end{definition} Having a proper parametrization is a purely geometric feature of the curve $\mathcal{C}$.
+Before we define the vector field components, we will state a lemma that will be extensively used to prove many other lemmas and propositions throughout this paper.
+For that, it will be useful to define $\boldsymbol{\xi}_d$, the \emph{generalized twist} $\boldsymbol{\xi}$ in \eqref{eq:derivative-H-SL-considered-system} to follow the desired curve at a given $\mathbf{H}=\mathbf{H}_d(s)$. \begin{definition}[Curve twist] Let $\boldsymbol{\xi}_d(s) \triangleq \Xi[\mathbf{H}_d](s)$ (see \Cref{def:Xioperator}).
+Furthermore, we call the parametrization $\mathbf{H}_d(s)$ \emph{proper} if $\boldsymbol{\xi}_d(s) \neq \mathbf{0}$ for all $s \in [0,1]$. $\square$\end{definition} Having a proper parametrization is a purely geometric feature of the curve $\mathcal{C}$.
 The non-self-intersection property of the curve $\mathcal{C}$ implies that $\mathbf{H}_d: [0,1] \to \mathcal{C}$ is bijective and thus any non-proper parametrization can be transformed into a proper one through reparametrization (e.g., arc length parametrization).
 With this definition, we can proceed with the following useful lemma. \begin{lemma} When $\mathbf{H} \notin \mathcal{C} \cup \mathcal{P}$ , the first order optimality condition of \eqref{eq:optimization-problem-distance-definition-point-curve} implies that